 Europe’s State-Sanctioned Persecution of Roma People

-The largest minority in Europe, the Roma, continue to endure marginalizing and discrimination.
+As the largest minority in Europe, Roma people continue to endure marginalizing and discrimination.

 As anti-immigrant and nationalistic groups gain power and a degree of legitimacy across Europe, the Americas and parts of Asia, one of Europe’s most vulnerable and often forgotten minority groups, the Roma people, continue to be subjected to cultural prejudice, state-sponsored discrimination and economic inequality.

 Roma people in Europe are commonly referred to as “gypsies” or another local equivalent, but this is a derogatory term that stems from the mistaken belief that Roma culture comes from Egypt.
 In fact, the Roma culture comes from the western part of the Indian subcontinent, and although they might not be as visible as some other minority groups, Roma are actually the largest ethnic minority in Europe, according to the European Union Agency for Fundamental Human Rights.
 This agency estimates that between 10 and 12 million Roma live in Europe.

 Roma communities have arguably dealt with more atrocities, racism and prejudice than any other group in Europe, but many people are either unaware of this circumstance or choose to ignore the situation.
 Racism against the Roma is one of the last “acceptable” forms of bigotry in Europe, and it is not uncommon to hear slurs against the Roma in classrooms, business luncheons and even from the mouths of established politicians on both the left and the right.